 3: Which spelling should I use for ?

-For best SEO results, use mehndi as the primary keyword and mehendi as a secondary variation.
+For best results, use mehndi as the primary keyword and mehendi as a secondary variation.

 4: Is mehendi more professional?